HousePlant identification: Madagascar Jewel/Euphorbia leuconeura

 Hi Judy.
 I hope that you can help me.
 I have a sick cat who this morning was diagnosed with something that could be caused by plant poisoning.
 The vet is trying to rule it out.
 I don’t know the name of this plant and could not find it easily on the web.
 Perhaps you know it’s name?
 It’s gorgeous, and I have never seen my cat around it, but I’d really like to be sure that it isn’t toxic.
-Might you know it’s name and it’s toxicity levelThese are general guidelines that describe how poisonous certain houseplants are.
+Might you know it’s name and it’s toxicity levelThese are general guidelines that describe different poisonous plant toxicity levels.
 It's possible for an allergic reaction to occur from contact with any houseplant, toxic or non-toxic.
 If there is ever a concern, call: Poison Control Center: ******1-800-222-1222****** Level #1: Houseplants with low toxicity, may be mildly irritating, especially the sap of the plant.
 Level#2: Houseplants with medium to severe toxicity.
 Eating parts of these houseplants may result in vomiting, diarrhea, stomach pains, skin irritations, and breathing difficulties.
 Level #3: These houseplants are very poisonous.
 When eaten, especially in large quantities, severe vomiting, diarrhea, stomach pains, skin irritations, and breathing difficulties can occur.
 Level #4: These houseplants are extremely poisonous.
 Eating parts of these houseplants can be be life threatening.
-Every plant listed in our Popular HousePlant guide has a section explaining whether or not it is poisonous and, if so, how poisonous.
+Every plant listed in our Popular HousePlant guide has a section explaining whether or not it is toxic and, if so, how dangerous it is.
 Amaryllis, alocasia, dieffenbachias, crotons, ivies, azaleas, lilies, and philodendrons are just a few of the highly poisonous plants we use in our homes and offices all of the time.
-If you don't know whether your houseplant is poisonous, go to Ask Judy on the HousePlant411.com website, send her a picture of your plant, and she'll let you know if the houseplant should be kept away from small children and pets.
-See colorful pictures and get more information about poisonous houseplants in Don’t Feed Me To Your Cat!
+If you don't know whether your houseplant can pose a threat, send an email to Ask Judy@HousePlant411.com.
+Include a picture of your plant and a description.
+Judy will let you know if the houseplant should be kept away from small children and pets.
+See colorful pictures and get more information about poisonous houseplants in my book Don’t Feed Me To Your Cat!
 A Guide to Poisonous Houseplants ?
 Thank you so very much for your help, in advance.
 Cindi